RedHatInsights/insights-core/docs/combiner_tutorial.rst

-Another example is the ``GrubConf`` combiner which evaluates multiple versions (1, 2, non-EFI, EFI) Grub configuration data to provide one consolidated source of infomation for Grub configuration on a system.
+Another example is the ``GrubConf`` combiner which evaluates multiple versions (1, 2, non-EFI, EFI) Grub configuration data to provide one consolidated source of information for Grub configuration on a system.

 You can find the complete implementation of the combiner and test code in the directory ``insights/docs/examples/combiners``.